rlbandeira/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD04_DEMO.md

 11. Review the **Register** method.
 The dependency resolver that will be used by ASP.NET Web API is the one that is set in the **config.DependencyResolver** property.
 12. To start the project without debugging, press Ctrl+F5.
 13. To call the **Get** action of the **CoursesController** class, in the browser window, append the **api/courses** relative address to the address bar, and then press Enter.
-14. Close the browser and all open windows.
+14. Close all open windows.

 ©2018 Microsoft Corporation.
 All rights reserved.